-The Project was implemented as a first investment program in the region after the inauguration of the New Government in 2004.
-The survey results showed that the Project helped to raise a renewed awareness among local residents regarding international development programs.
-The questionnaire survey produced positive responses, both regarding the friendly relationship between the two countries and the image of Korea and Korean people.
-It is expected that an affirmative recognition of the efficacy of the Project might help induce some indirect effects of projecting a positive image of Korean companies in this area of specialization.
+Along with the 1st phase project of flood control, the Project was implemented as an important investment program in the region after the inauguration of the New Government in 2004.
+The survey results showed that the Project helped to raise a renewed awareness among local residents on development and international development programs.
+The questionnaire survey received positive responses both regarding the idea that there was a "friendly relationship" between the two countries and regarding the image of Korea and the Korean people.
+It is expected that an affirmative recognition of the efficacy of the Project might help induce some indirect effects of projecting a positive image of Korean experts and corporations in this area of specialization.